KsanderVine/Docker-Compose-Prometheus-Redis-AspNetCore/README.md

 Running Docker ASP.NET Core, Prometheus and Redis

 ## Purpose
-An simple example of working with ASP.net Core, Prometheus and Redis in Docker containers
+A simple example of working with ASP.net Core, Prometheus and Redis in Docker containers